Lucilla Green Cheney: Career

-Prior to her being called to British India by the women of the Woman's Foreign Missionary Society of the Methodist Episcopal Church, she had never expressed herself as feeling specially called to missionary work, but in a diary kept by her while at Pennington Seminary she makes the following entry, after hearing a sermon by Rev. S. Parker, then stationed at Pennington:— "Jan.
+Prior to serving her mission in 1876, there is no record that Cheney had felt called to missionary work.
+However, in a diary kept by her while at Pennington Seminary she makes the following entry, after hearing a sermon by Rev. S. Parker, then stationed at Pennington:— "Jan.
 10, 1869-Mr. Parker's sermon was better than usual to-day-a missionary sermon.
 He made a strong appeal to the young to consecrate themselves to the missionary work.
 I wonder if I will ever feel it my duty to wander on the plains under an Indian sun, or mingle with China's strange inhabitants to teach of Jesus?
 If it is ever my lot, may I be willing and cheerful, remembering all Jesus has done for me!”
 She did not, however, enter upon the study of medicine with a view to this work.

-At the annual meeting of the General Executive Committee, convened in Washington, D.C., May, 1876, reference was made to Green's call to the missionary work, and, on invitation of the committee, Mrs. Taplin gave a most interesting account of the manner in which Green was found.
+At the annual meeting of the General Executive Committee in Washington, D.C., in May 1876, reference was made to Green's call to the missionary work, and, on invitation of the committee, Mrs. Taplin gave an account of the manner in which Green was found.
 Clara Swain, M.D., whose health was suffering from overwork, need to be relieved and her place filled by a competent person, where or how to be obtained she could not tell.
 Many unsuccessful attempts were made to secure a medical missionary but after her attention was directed to Green, Taplin wrote to her.
-The first reply was a negative, but something in the letter convinced Taplin that Green would change her mind.
+The first reply was a negative, Taplin was convinced that Green would change her mind.
 She did not wish to urge her, but, selecting two quotations from missionaries in the field, one from a letter from Mrs. Parker, the other from a letter written by Miss Sparkes, without note or comment, she sent them to her.
 After reading them, and consulting with her parents, Green decided to accept and wrote to Taplin,— "I am willing to go, and do the best I can."

-After making the necessary arrangements, she sailed from New York City for India, January 1, 1876, and arrived at Bombay on February 25, having for her traveling companion the Rev. Nathan Gilbert Cheney (1840-1904), ne of the Missionaries of the Parent Board, who was also going out as a missionary to Nynee Tal, India, to take charge of an English congregation at that place, under the supervision of the parent Board.
-After a short rest, she passed on to Bareilly, and entered at once upon the work to which she had been assigned.
+After making the necessary arrangements, Cheney sailed from New York City for India, January 1, 1876, and arrived at Bombay on February 25.
+She was accompanied by Rev. Nathan Gilbert Cheney (1840–1904) of the Missionaries of the Parent Board, whom she would later marry.
+Rev. Cheney was embarking on a mission to Nynee Tal, India, to head an English congregation.
+After a short rest, Cheney passed on to Bareilly, and entered at once upon the work to which she had been assigned.
 Her work here was one of grave responsibility, and especially so for one so young and inexperienced.
 Her time here was almost wholly taken up with the duties of her medical profession, she often having from 40 to 50 patients in attendance at her morning clinics to examine and prescribe for.